umasstr/GS-Preprocess/README.md

 		CPU time: 11373.65 sec
 		Max Memory: 12854 MB
 		Average Memory: 2524.71 MB

+## Run the Pipeline on a Server

+If you're using a cluster or server, consider running the docker image in Singularity.
+Generally, docker images can be pulled from your home directory, but check with your local admins if using Singularity for the first time.

+	singularity shell docker://umasstr/gsp:latest

+Once in the container, set environment variables not carried over:

+	export PATH=/share/pkg/conda/cutadapt/4.1/bin:$PATH

+Run the pipeline as directed above, calling the gs_preprocess command.

 ## Post GS-Preprocess Notes
 ### Merging BAMs
 Certain situations will require user to merge BAM files: